CMSgov/dpc-static-site/common/docsV1.md

 <a href="#create-an-attestation" class="ds-u-padding-left--3 guide_sub-link">Create an attestation</a>

 CMS requires practitioners to attest that they have a treatment related purpose for adding a patient to their group each time they make a group addition.
 This is accomplished by submitting an attestation with every request.
-Attestations are posted as a [Provenance](https://www.hl7.org/fhir/provenance.html) Resource via the X-Provenance header, as outlined in the [FHIR specification](https://www.hl7.org/fhir/implementationguide.html).
+Attestations are posted as a <a href="https://www.hl7.org/fhir/provenance.html" target="_blank" and rel=noopener>Provenance</a> Resource via the X-Provenance header, as outlined in the <a href="https://www.hl7.org/fhir/implementationguide.html" target="_blank" and rel=noopener>FHIR specification</a>.

 ### Create an attestation
-Details on Provenance Resources are given in the [FHIR implementation guide](https://www.hl7.org/fhir/implementationguide.html), but at a minimum, each attestation must include:
+Details on Provenance Resources are given in the <a href="https://www.hl7.org/fhir/implementationguide.html" target="_blank" and rel=noopener>FHIR implementation guide</a>, but at a minimum, each attestation must include:

 - **Timestamp:** Time when attestation was made.
 - **Reason:** Reason for the attestation (currently only: http://hl7.org/fhir/v3/ActReason#TREAT is supported).